domikazas/Ducky-Scripts/README.md

 !!!!!!!!!!Use at your own risk, IAM not responsible if anything bad happens YOU are!!!!!!!!!!!

-BTW if you need more RubberDucky scripts I recommend to chech out UberGuidoZ https://github.com/UberGuidoZ
+BTW if you need more RubberDucky scripts I recommend to check out UberGuidoZ https://github.com/UberGuidoZ